 Off-Road Recreational Vehicle (ORV) and Motorized Watercraft Areas

-All land and water areas will be closed to off-road recreational use by motorized off-road recreational vehicles except those areas and trails, which are determined suitable and specifically designated for ORV use as established by the USAG FWA Integrated Natural Resources Management Plan.
+All land and water areas will be closed to off-road recreational use by motorized off-road recreational vehicles except those areas and trails, which are determined suitable and specifically designated for ORV use as established by the USAG Alaska Integrated Natural Resources Management Plan.

-- USAG FWA is managed for a number of different types of recreational use.
+- USAG Alaska is managed for a number of different types of recreational use.

 - All areas that are determined open for recreational use may be closed temporarily during periods of military use.

 - All users must check in through USARTRAK to determine if areas are open to recreational use.

 - Frozen (6+ inches of snow cover): No restrictions for any off-road recreational vehicles when soil is frozen.

 - Unfrozen summer conditions: During unfrozen conditions, off-road recreational vehicles over 1500 lbs (road vehicles, dune buggies, Argos, small unit support vehicles etc) must stay on maintained roads.
 No restrictions for off-road recreational vehicles under 1500 lbs (all terrain vehicles, dirt bikes, etc.).
 Motorized watercraft must stay within existing open water channels.